 This gift is certainly not the most difficult to grant.
 That’s because we already outlined why the overseas employment certificate (OEC) is impractical and wastes OFW productivity, money, and, more importantly, quality time.
 We’re hopeful that the POEA, which oversees the implementation of OEC, will finally abolish this system before July 2014, as promised.

 Many OFWs decry the apparent abuse of underaged and underqualified Filipinos trafficked overseas for prostitution and other forms of human exploitation.
 However, tourists and overseas contract workers who see themselves as legitimate are arbitrarily denied the right to travel for a variety of reasons.
 The possession of valid documents (passport, return air tickets, job contracts), and tons of proof that they deserve to travel does not seem to guarantee access to boarding gates.
 This is perceived as abuse by immigration authorities, as a flurry of malpractice complaints.
 We’ve done some advising, but these could be rendered useless if violence persists.

-Implement law against age discrimination.
+Implement a law against age discrimination.

 OFWs turn to jobs abroad partly because, among others, age discrimination that’s persisting in the Philippine job market remains unchecked and unregulated.
-People who are qualified but lack connections or a bit over the age limit get bypassed in favor of the well-connected and glut of young inexperienced jobseekers.
+People who are qualified but lack connections or are a bit over the age limit get bypassed in favor of the well-connected and glut of young inexperienced jobseekers.

 Expand service of Pag-IBIG, SSS, and Philhealth for OFWs and families.